ES-Fuzz: Adaptive Modeling of MMIO Data Chunks for Firmware Fuzzing: Introduction

 \section{Introduction}

-Embedded systems (ESes) have drawn significant attention from the security community since they are ubiquitous, collect sensitive data, and help users make critical decisions.
-However, it remains challenging to detect ES vulnerabilities on a large scale, for ESes run on diverse hardware platforms and serve various purposes.
-Fuzzing is widely used to meet this challenge.
-A fuzzer can test ES firmware without specific microcontrollers (MCUs) or peripherals by running the firmware in a fully emulated environment.
-This, known as {\em rehosting-based firmware fuzzing} \cite{pretender, p2im, laelaps, jetset, uEmu, dice, fuzzware, sEmu, hoedur, emberio, icicle, splits, aim, multifuzz}, has been a popular option for testing ESes.
+Embedded systems have drawn significant attention from the security community since they are ubiquitous, collect sensitive data, and help users/applications make critical decisions.
+However, it remains challenging to detect vulnerabilities in their firmware at scale due to the diversity of their platforms and purposes.
+Fuzzing has been widely used to meet this challenge.
+A fuzzer can test the firmware in a fully rehosted environment by emulating the intended microcontroller (MCU) and peripherals.
+This, known as {\em rehosting-based firmware fuzzing} \cite{pretender, p2im, laelaps, dice, jetset, uEmu, fuzzware, sEmu, emberio, icicle, hoedur, safirefuzz, splits, aim, multifuzz, aidfuzzer, gdma, fido, khost}, has been a popular choice for testing embedded systems.

-A fuzzer detects crashes and hangs in ES firmware with randomly generated inputs.
-The performance of a firmware fuzzer is usually assessed with {\em code coverage}---the amount of code in the fuzzed firmware reached by fuzzer-generated inputs.
-A firmware fuzzer's code coverage is dominated by its policy for handling firmware interactions with peripherals.
-In rehosting-based firmware fuzzing, the fuzzed firmware cannot access real peripherals, and hence the fuzzer must emulate the firmware's intended peripherals to achieve high code coverage.
-State-of-the-art (SOTA) firmware fuzzers meet this requirement by emulating the memory-mapped I/O (MMIO) behavior of peripherals \cite{pretender, p2im, laelaps, jetset, uEmu, fuzzware, sEmu, hoedur, emberio, splits, multifuzz}.
+A fuzzer detects firmware crashes and hangs by running the firmware with randomly generated inputs.
+Its performance is typically assessed with {\em code coverage}---the amount of firmware code reached by the inputs.
+To achieve decent code coverage, a rehosting-based firmware fuzzer must emulate peripheral responses to the firmware's requests.
+Most existing fuzzers meet this requirement by emulating the memory-mapped I/O (MMIO) behavior of peripherals \cite{pretender, p2im, laelaps, jetset, uEmu, fuzzware, sEmu, hoedur, emberio, splits, multifuzz, khost}.
+To this end, some fuzzers model MMIO data values and configure their firmware emulators to return these values on subsequent MMIO reads.
+These fuzzers infer the firmware's {\em MMIO models} from real-world executions \cite{pretender}, code patterns \cite{p2im}, dynamic symbolic executions (DSEs) \cite{jetset, uEmu, fuzzware}, or peripheral specifications \cite{sEmu}.